postsharp/Metalama.Samples/examples/builder/builder-1/README.md

 [!metalama-file GenerateBuilderAttribute.cs marker="IntroducePublicConstructor"]

-We use the `AddParameter` method to dynamically create a parameter for each required property.
+We use the <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBaseBuilder.AddParameter*> method to dynamically create a parameter for each required property.
 We save the ordinal of this parameter in the `BuilderConstructorParameterIndex` property of the `PropertyMapping` object for later reference in the constructor implementation.

 Here is `BuilderConstructorTemplate`, the template for this constructor.
 You can now see how we use the `Tags` and `PropertyMapping` objects.
 This code iterates through required properties and assigns a property of the `Builder` type to the value of the corresponding constructor parameter.